binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Command Injection {#web-applications-identify-risks-command-injection}

 The following examples target JavaScript running on the server.
-If your application on the server is written in some other language, then the attacker just needs to supply code of that language for it to be executed.
+If your application on the server is written in some other language, then the attacker just needs to supply code in that language for it to be executed.

 The following functions are easily exploited by an attacker by simply supplying the code they want to execute as a string of text input:

-The JavaScript [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function executes the string of code it is passed with the privileges of the caller.
+The JavaScript [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function executes the string of code passed to it with the privileges of the caller.

 The JavaScript [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) and [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) functions allow you to pass a string of code as the first argument, which is compiled and executed on timer expiration (with `setTimeout`), and at intervals (with `setInterval`).

 The JavaScript [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) constructor takes an arbitrary number of string arguments which are used as the formal parameter names within the function body that the constructor creates.
 The last argument passed to the `Function` constructor is also a string, but it contains the statements that are to be executed as the `Function` object that is returned.

-The purposely vulnerable Node Web Application NodeGoat, provides some simple examples in the form of executable [code](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/routes/contributions.js#L24-L26) including some absolute bare minimum countermeasures, a [tutorial](https://nodegoat.herokuapp.com/tutorial/a1) with videos of exploiting Command Injection in the form of a Denial of Service (DoS), by passing
+The purposely vulnerable Node Web Application NodeGoat provides some simple examples in the form of executable [code](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/routes/contributions.js#L24-L26) including some absolute bare minimum countermeasures.
+There's also a [tutorial](https://nodegoat.herokuapp.com/tutorial/a1) with videos of Command Injection in the form of a Denial of Service (DoS), by passing
 `while(1)`
 or
 `process.exit()`